aaahardon/NLP/Five-Sigma_02_Seeking-Curve-Trade-Opportunities-Based-on-FOMC-Minutes.md

 model.fit(padded_sequences, np.array(labels), epochs=10, batch_size=32, validation_split=0.2)
 ```

-(5). **Model Prediction:** Once the model is trained, we preprocess new data in the same manner as the training data.
+**(5) Model Prediction:** Once the model is trained, we preprocess new data in the same manner as the training data.
 The preprocessed data is then fed into the model to obtain predictions.
 This process involves importing relevant modules and functions, tokenizing the text to form a sequence, calling the LSTM model function, and adjusting parameters for optimal performance.
 Finally, we input test texts to make predictions, leveraging the predictive capabilities of our trained model.

 ```python
 # Preprocess new data and make predictions